 - Identify your intention.
 What is it that you want to say and why?
 What do you want to walk away with from this encounter?

-- Being clear, concise and direct is important.
-Not coming right out and asking for what you need, hinting or hoping others read your mind does not make good use of anybody’s time.
+- Be clear, concise, and direct.
+Not coming right out and asking for what you need, hinting, or hoping others read your mind does not make good use of anybody’s time.

-- Active listening is a key component of communication.
-To listening effectively you need to avoid distraction, limit your own talking, focus on the other person and demonstrate listening through body language, such as eye contact and nodding.
+- Engage in active listening.
+To listen effectively, you need to avoid distractions, limit your own talking, focus on the other person, and demonstrate listening through body language, such as eye contact and nodding.

-- You may find yourself in situations where you have no previous experience or the knowledge or skills needed.
-You may feel like you are solely responsible for figuring out what needs to be done or what the person you are caring for needs.
-Trying to read the care recipient’s mind, making assumptions and second-guessing can be exhausting.
+- Ask directly what is needed.
+You may find yourself in situations where you have no previous experience or the knowledge or skills needed.
+Trying to read the care recipient’s mind, making assumptions, and second-guessing can be exhausting.
 When their health allows, ask them directly what they need from you and how you can best help them.
 Work as a team.

-- Before meeting with healthcare professionals prepare a list of questions to ask or information you want to give them.
+- Prepare a list of questions before meeting with healthcare professionals.
 This will save time and you won’t be distracted trying to remember what you want to ask.
 Be concise and focus on the key issues.